googleapis/google-cloud-node/README.md

   // Or the contents of the key file:
   credentials: require('./path/to/keyfile.json')

+  // For any APIs that accept an API key:
+  key: '...'
 });

 // ...you're good to go!
 See the next section to get started using the APIs.